OK, can we all just agree that our grand-nieces are adorable?!

 Finish off and tuck ends.

-Find the ad-free pattern with instructions for three sizes (kids, teens, women)
+Find the ad-free pattern with instructions for three sizes (kids, teens, women) on Ravelry.

 This is a profit-optimized pattern.
 If that’s a new term for you, you can learn more about Crochetpreneur’s signature profit-optimization philosophy and how it can help you grow your business and increase profits on each sale.